openshift-kni/oran-o2ims/docs/dev/env_devscripts.md

 right, copy the login command, extract the token from the command and use it to set `CI_TOKEN` in `config_$USER.sh`.

 #### Get pull secret
-Save the secret obtained from [cloud.openshift.com](https://cloud.redhat.com/openshift/install/pull-secret) to `pull_secret.json`.
+Convert the secret obtained from [cloud.openshift.com](https://cloud.redhat.com/openshift/install/pull-secret), originally in text format, into JSON format and save it as `pull_secret,json`.

 #### Set config vars
 Add the following the `config_$USER.sh` file: